-As a United States veteran, you have made huge sacrifices in order to maintain safety and security for the rest of the American population.
-In the aftermath of such sacrifice, you deserve to be compensated for any ensuing medical care.
+As a United States veteran, you have made huge sacrifices and we thank you for your service and sacrifices.
+In the aftermath of such sacrifice, you deserve to be compensated for any ensuing and permanent injuries or illness.
 Unfortunately, obtaining such compensation can be a long and arduous process, particularly if claims are denied.
-If you or a loved one has been denied VA benefits, do not hesitate to reach out to Bradley Berkland Hagen & Herbst, LLC.
-There, you will receive the legal support you need during this difficult time.
+If you or a loved one has been denied VA benefits, do not hesitate to reach out to Bradley Law, LLC.
+You will receive the legal support you need during this difficult time.

 Attorney Tom Hagen